nnellans/bicep-guide/README.md

 # Bicep Files & File Names
 Bicep files use a `.bicep` file extension and are written using their own custom domain-specific language (DSL).

 If you're accustomed to Terraform, you will see that Bicep works differently when it comes to deploying code.
 Terraform will combine every `.tf` file in the current directory and deploy all of them at the same time.
-Whereas Bicep will deploy one main Bicep file per deployment.
+Whereas Bicep will deploy one main `.bicep` file per deployment.
 It is suggested to name this file `main.bicep`

 If you are storing parameters values in a separate parameters JSON file, it is common practice to use the name of the Bicep file and just add the word "parameters" like so: